Blog

 Why are you working on this?
 What are you getting out of it?

-Everyone in our team has had amazing experiences using Couchsurfing™, but we'd like to see it improved.
+Most everyone on our team has had amazing experiences couch surfing, but we'd like to see the experience improved.
 A lot of us come from community leadership backgrounds including co-ops, clubs, unions, and open-source projects.
 We understand the value of communities and get a lot of joy in seeing them thrive.
 Quite honestly though, we want to build something that we'd want to use so we can have a better time when we're hosting or traveling.

 We don't plan on making money out of this.
 There is no money to be made out of this.
 That's one important lesson we can learn from the monetization of Couchsurfing™.